frSociete/diskEraserFr/README.md

   - For HDDs: Multiple overwrite passes
   - For SSDs: Cryptographic erasure (random or zero fill)
 - **System Protection**: The tool detects and warns about active system disks.
+- **Audit Trail**: Maintain log files for compliance and troubleshooting purposes.

 ---